Home Loan Experts

 To remove a judgment yourself:

 • You’ll then have to file them with the local court.
-It usually takes anywhere between a couple of days to 28 days.
+It usually takes anywhere between a couple of days and 28 days.
 Depending on the state, there may be a fee between $0 and a couple of hundred dollars.

 • The case will be reheard, it will then be stamped, sealed, and if satisfactory, it may be dismissed.